parttimenerd/asgct2-demo/README.md

-Using the proposed StackWalker class, implementing a new API that returns more information on frames is possible as thin wrapper over the StackWalker API.
+Using the proposed StackWalker class, implementing a new API that returns more information on frames is possible as thin wrapper over the StackWalker API [2].
 This also improves the maintainability as the code used in this API is used in multiple places and is therefore also better tested than the previous implementation, see